christopherrobin/Christophers-Next-Template/README.md

 ### How to Use Heroicons

 - The `@heroicons/react` package is installed as a dependency.
-- You can import icons into your components.
-There are two main styles and sizes:
+- Import icons into your components.
+There are two main styles and sizes.
 - Use icons as React components, e.g. `<RocketLaunchIcon className="w-5 h-5" />`.
 - The custom `Button` component supports passing icons as `startIcon` or `endIcon` props.

 For more icons and usage details, see the [Heroicons documentation](https://heroicons.com/).

+## License

+This project is open source and available under the [MIT License](LICENSE).

 ## Scripts